Socialist League of Malawi

 The Socialist League of Malawi (LESOMA) was a political party officially founded in 1974 in Tanzania by exiled Malawians.
-Its then self-declared goals were to re-establish the honor of Malawi, its legitimate place in the Organisation of African Unity and in the United Nations and especially to secure that Malawi would play an active role in the advancement of the African revolution and international solidarity.
+Its goals were to re-establish the honor of Malawi, secure its legitimate place in the Organisation of African Unity and in the United Nations, and to ensure that Malawi would play an active role in the advancement of the African revolution and international solidarity.